 - It requires more time: It depends on how much you customize it.
 It can take as much or as little time as you let it.

-- It may need to be replaced after a few years: Consider laminating it if it isn’t already to help it last longer.
+- This option may need to be replaced after a few years: Consider laminating it if it isn’t already to help it last longer.
 Over time it may bend or rip.

-Step 6: Purchase all of the materials (calendar pocket chart or poster board, washi tape, stapler, donut magnets, tissue paper, bulletin board paper, etc.).
-Be sure to consider funding options: Donors Choose, school’s math budget, personal budget, etc.
+The sixth on this list of classroom calendar ideas is to purchase the materials you need.
+If you don’t already have them, you’ll need to purchase a calendar pocket chart or poster board, washi tape, stapler, donut magnets, tissue paper, bulletin board paper, etc. Be sure to consider funding options: Donors Choose, school’s math budget, personal budget, etc.

-Step 8: Hang the backdrop of the calendar area (e.g. bulletin board paper, bed sheet, or shower curtain) and the border to define the space.
+The eighth on this list of classroom calendar ideas is to hang the backdrop of the calendar area.
+You could use bulletin board paper, a bed sheet, or a shower curtain.
+You’ll also want to use a border to define the space.

 If your calendar wall is magnetic, consider using donut magnets.
 One of my classroom walls was a retractable wall that allegedly has the ability to open up to the neighboring classroom to create one giant space, but has always been treated as a permanent.
 It’s magnetic and for a few years I had my calendar on that wall and used number cutouts with donut magnets hot glued onto the back.
 This made changing them each month super easy.